Robert G. Ingersoll (1833-1899); orator, attorney, politician

 "It is to be at rest when nobody praises me, and when I am blamed or despised, it is to have a blessed home in myself where I can go in and shut the door and pray to my Father in secret and be at peace, as in a deep sea of calmness, when all around and about is seeming trouble. "

-Anonymous about 1 year ago from From a plaque in Dr. Bob's office
+Anonymous over 1 year ago from From a plaque in Dr. Bob's office

 Humility: "Perpetual quietness of heart.
 It is to have no trouble.It is never to be fretted or vexed, irritable or sore; To wonder at nothing that is done to me, to feel nothing is done against me."

-Anonymous about 1 year ago from An Inscription from a plaque in the office of Robert Hollbrook Smith M.D.
+Anonymous over 1 year ago from An Inscription from a plaque in the office of Robert Hollbrook Smith M.D.
 Akron, Ohio

 yolo over 1 year ago from montebelo